 Common Problems of Sending Push Tokens to a Cloud Server

-Another common problem with sending push tokens through cloud servers is that your app will only receive a response from the server if your token was invalid.
+There is another common problem with sending push tokens through cloud servers.
+Your app will only receive a response from the server if your token was invalid.
 Other stats that are key for analyzing push campaigns, such as whether your notification actually made it to the device, are not communicated.

 What’s more, on the side of the individual device, in order to receive notifications from a cloud server, the device radio needs to continuously wake up to check for notifications.
 This causes considerable battery drain, and device manufacturers have tried to introduce measures to preserve battery power.
 Unfortunately, these measures often interfere with reliable push notification delivery.